Learning as much as you can about your brain tumor diagnosis, treatment options and support can help you take active measures to improve your care.

 Faster Cures has a publication specifically about glioblastoma which will be satisfying to the science-minded patient.
 It explains both the disease and the treatment options in scientific detail.

-The International Brain Tumor Alliance sends out an informative newsletter about brain cancer research going on around the world.
+The International Brain Tumor Alliance sends out an informative newsletter about brain cancer research happening around the world.

 ClinicalTrials.gov is the go-to place to find information about clinical trials.
 It is not the easiest to use for most patients, but can sometimes be essential.